12 Reasons Why You’re Not Losing Weight While Breastfeeding

 • Veggies and dip

-• Deli sandwiches (who else craved lunch meat their ENTIRE pregnancy?!)
+• Deli sandwiches (who else craved lunch meat during their ENTIRE pregnancy?!)

 • Etc.